myreen/tda283_website/pages/exam.md

 -------

-The main part of the course is a project, where you implement a complete compiler for a simple imperative language called Javalette.
+The main part of the course is a project, where you implement a complete compiler for a simple imperative language called [Javalette](/project#javalette).
 The project is done in groups of one or two students; we recommend that you work in pairs.

 The project is described in the [project instruction](/project).
 The project is divided into three parts with separate submission dates:

 1. **Frontend**.
 The front end does lexing, parsing and type checking and builds a suitable intermediate representation.
-Your compiler must accept all programs in the good directory and reject all programs in the bad directory.
-    Your submission must be prepared according to appendix A in the project description and pass the automatic tester.
+Your compiler must accept all programs in the `good` directory and reject all programs in the `bad` directory, provided by the [testsuite](/project#testing).
+Your submission must be prepared according to ['submission'](/project#submission_format) section in the project description and pass the automatic tester.

     Front end issues are part of the syllabus for the prerequisite course Programming language technology.
 These things are not taught in this course.